 Stress / Trauma release positions: We’ve known for years that breathing exercises and meditation greatly improve our health, but it is so incredible to learn and understand the mechanism by which they work.
 To add to these practices we can create a physical feed back loop from the body to the brain to tell the brain that we are not in danger.
 This can be done by using a simple position such as Supta baddah konasana or bound angle pose.
 To get into this pose lie with your feet together and your knees splayed apart in a diamond shape, place pillows or supports under your knees so that you are not straining to maintain the position, then let your arms drop open slightly above you with your palms up and hands open, support your head and neck with a pillow.
 Basically make sure that you are as comfortable as possible in this position and allow the whole front of your body to be open and fully exposed.

 Cold Water: By simply splashing your face with cold water or using a jolt of cold water at the end of your shower you can stimulate your vagus nerve.
 The mechanism here is not fully known, but cold water has been shown to stimulate the vagus nerve.
 Check out the Wim Hoff method if you are intrested in a deeper understanding of the study of the effects of cold on the nervous system and your health https://www.wimhofmethod.com/

 I hope that by reading this post you feel a little more empowered and feel like you have the keys to begin alchemising, accessing and understanding your physical and mental well-being a little bit better.
 If you have any questions or need some further assistance or info on any of the subjects discussed here please get in touch with me by using one of the contact sheets on the website.

 Love, Light & Alchemy

-Gisela is a mother, wife, teacher, medicine woman & creatrix of Alchemy Movement & Healing - on a journey to discover how to best channel her goddess energy and be of service in the most powerful way.
+Gisela is a mother, wife, teacher, medicine woman & creatrix of The Alchemy Movement - on a journey to discover how to best channel her goddess energy and be of service in the most powerful way.